 The skill of a successful leader is in knowing how and when to utilise different leadership styles – coaching should not eclipse the others.
 But there is growing evidence that it should be at the forefront of business ethos and in the skillset of every purpose-driven leader.

 A Harvard Business Review report defined coaching as “a style of management primarily characterised by asking employees questions that help them fulfil their immediate responsibilities more effectively and advance their development as professionals over time.”
 So as a leader in the legal sector do you feel you have the skills to support your employees in this way?

 Why coaching is different from other leadership styles

-The coaching style of leadership focuses on investing in people in the long-term.
-Coaching as a leadership style works with both talented, skilled and willing employees, as well as those who may be lacking motivation or skills.
-The leader can tailor their coaching style to suit the needs of the individual and help them grow to meet the goals of the wider organisation.
+Coaching leadership works with both talented, skilled and willing employees, as well as those who may be lacking motivation or skills.
+The leader can tailor their coaching to suit the needs of the individual and help them grow to meet the goals of the wider organisation.

 So why then, is coaching underestimated by the legal sector?

 Few understand the leadership challenges of law firms more than Richard Macklin.
 Former Global Vice Chair and Global Client Partner at Dentons, the world’s largest law firm, he is a leading authority on law firm strategy and market positioning.

 When we sat down with him to get his perspective on the future of law firm leadership, he explained that part of the reason lawyers underestimate leadership is that they value technical excellence over other skills.
 For them, it’s often all about knowing the minutiae.
 They are brilliant at spotting opportunities in the detail that can swing a trial, but they don’t tend to notice larger opportunities in the market.